-Birks Group Inc. ("Birks Group" or "Birks" or "the Company") (formerly Birks & Mayors Inc.) is incorporated under the Canada Business Corporations Act.
-The principal business activities of the Company and its subsidiaries are the design, manufacture and retail sale of luxury jewelry, timepieces and giftware.
+Birks Group Inc. ("Birks Group" or "Birks" or "the Company") is incorporated under the Canada Business Corporations Act.
+The principal business activities of the Company and its subsidiaries are the design, manufacture and retail sale of prestige jewelry, timepieces and giftware.
 The Company's consolidated financial statements are prepared using a fiscal year which consists of 52 or 53 weeks and ends on the last Saturday in March of each year.
-The fiscal years ended March 29, 2014 and March 30, 2013 include 52 weeks and the fiscal year ended March 31, 2012 includes 53 weeks.
+The fiscal years ended March 28, 2015 and March 29, 2014 and March 30, 2013 include 52 weeks.